dkuehlwein/cv_reformatter/README.md

 - Preview reformatted CV with markdown rendering
 - Copy reformatted CV to clipboard or download as a markdown file
 - Responsive design for various screen sizes
+- Use locally on a laptop with ollama models
+   - best results with gemma2 (compared to mistral, phi3, llama3.2)
+   - use from command line
+   - save to .docx

 ## Project Structure